Tomev/qcflow/docs/source/model-registry.rst

 In the above code snippet, if a registered model with the name doesn’t exist, the method registers a new model and creates Version 1.
 If a registered model with the name exists, the method creates a new model version.

-The second way is to use the :func:`mlflow.register_model` method, after all your experiment runs complete and when you have decided which model is most suitable to add to the registry.
+The second way is to use the :func:`qcflow.register_model` method, after all your experiment runs complete and when you have decided which model is most suitable to add to the registry.
 For this method, you will need the ``run_id`` as part of the ``runs:URI`` argument.

 .. code-block:: python

-    result = mlflow.register_model(
+    result = qcflow.register_model(
         "runs:/d16076a3ec534311817565e6527539c0/sklearn-model", "sk-learn-random-forest-reg"
     )

-If a registered model with the name doesn’t exist, the method registers a new model, creates Version 1, and returns a ModelVersion MLflow object.
+If a registered model with the name doesn’t exist, the method registers a new model, creates Version 1, and returns a ModelVersion QCFlow object.
 If a registered model with the name exists, the method creates a new model version and returns the version object.

-And finally, you can use the :meth:`~mlflow.client.MlflowClient.create_registered_model` to create a new registered model.
-If the model name exists, this method will throw an :class:`~mlflow.exceptions.MlflowException` because creating a new registered model requires a unique name.
+And finally, you can use the :meth:`~qcflow.client.MlflowClient.create_registered_model` to create a new registered model.
+If the model name exists, this method will throw an :class:`~qcflow.exceptions.MlflowException` because creating a new registered model requires a unique name.

 .. code-block:: python

-   from mlflow import MlflowClient
+   from qcflow import MlflowClient

    client = MlflowClient()
    client.create_registered_model("sk-learn-random-forest-reg-model")

 The method above creates an empty registered model with no version associated.
-You can use :meth:`~mlflow.client.MlflowClient.create_model_version` as shown below to create a new version of the model.
+You can use :meth:`~qcflow.client.MlflowClient.create_model_version` as shown below to create a new version of the model.

 .. code-block:: python